naman-git1/NamanAggarwal-01217702025-BCA-3A-Programming/README.md

 🎮 Hangman<br>

-Build_something is a Hangman game I made in Python 🐍 for the ACE Programming Extreme Task.<br>
+Build_something is a Hangman game I made in Python 🐍 .<br>

 The game randomly chooses a word from Word_list.py and gives you the usual Hangman challenge of guessing the word before you run out of attempts.
 The Hangman drawings used in the game are stored in arts.py 🎨.<br>